Gabii: Fieldwork since the 1990s

 New fieldwork has been undertaken to the east of Gabii along the lines of the ancient city wall where a sanctuary has been excavated by Marco Fabbri close to one of the city's gates.
 Other work at the site has been carried out by Stefano Musco, the local inspector of the Soprintendenza Speciale per i Beni Archeologici di Roma (SSBAR).
 These excavators, led by Marco Fabbri, reported the discovery of an Archaic building that they identified as a 'regia' in March 2010.

 Gabii Project

-In early 2007 the multi-institution Gabii Project, led by Nicola Terrenato of the University of Michigan, Ann Arbor, was launched.
-It began its investigations by conducting a large-scale geophysical survey of the former urban center of Gabii.
-This survey had two prongs: a magnetometry survey and a core-sampling survey including both manual and machine collected cores.
-The survey data revealed a regularized pattern of streets latent in the subsurface layers, together with archaeological deposits.
-The Gabii Project commenced large-scale excavations in two areas of the site in June 2009.

-In late March 2010, the Gabii Project reported the discovery of a half-ton lead encased inhumation burial that has tentatively been dated to the Roman Imperial period, likely the second or third centuries CE.
-Evidence for early elite burials, in this case those of infants suggesting the development of social hierarchy in the eighth through sixth centuries CE.
+In 2010, the Gabii Project reported the discovery of a half-ton lead encased inhumation burial that has tentatively been dated to the Roman Imperial period, likely the second or third centuries AD.
+Evidence for early elite burials, in this case those of infants suggesting the development of social hierarchy in the eighth through sixth centuries AD.
 The discovery of an important but fragmentary Republican Latin inscription was published in 2011.
-The excavations of the Gabii Project continued in 2010 and 2011, during which time substantial portions of several ancient city blocks were brought to light.
-Not only is evidence for multi-period infrastructure clearly present, but the remains of urban architecture of the later first millennium BCE have also become apparent.
-The award of a major collaborative research grant from the National Endowment for the Humanities supports the next phase of excavations from 2012 to 2015.

 In October 2025, researchers from the University of Missouri unearthed a large stone-lined basin.
 Carved directly into bedrock, the basin likely served as a monumental fountain at the crossroads of a public intersection.
 This was a remarkable find, as it is a very early example of Roman monumental architecture other than temples and city walls.
-Archaeologists date the structure to around 250 BCE.
+Archaeologists date the structure to around 250 BC.